seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 **LAUNCELOT**
 I will go before, sir.
 Mistress, look out at
 window, for all this, There will come a Christian
-boy, will be worth a Jewess’ eye.
+boy, will be worth a Jewess' eye.

 *Exit*

 **SHYLOCK**
-What says that fool of Hagar’s offspring, ha?
+What says that fool of Hagar's offspring, ha?

 **JESSICA**
-His words were ‘Farewell mistress;’ nothing else.
+His words were 'Farewell mistress;' nothing else.

 **SHYLOCK**
 The patch is kind enough, but a huge feeder;